-Instead, digital journals can create and curate exhibitions and collections.
-They can become true digital libraries.
-Digital libraries have the advantage of offering multiple ways to organize and classify the works in their collections (as opposed to issues and volumes), and this creates opportunities to forge and design web interfaces that match those collections (Pomerantz & Marchionini, 2007).
+Instead, digital journals can create and curate exhibitions and collections similar to how the Digital Public Library of America (dp.la) presents exhibitions and collections of its partner institutions, or how PeerJ and PLOS present collections of articles.
+In doing so, journals can become digital libraries.
+This has several benefits.
+Digital libraries have the advantage of offering multiple ways to organize and classify the works in their collections (as opposed to a lienear and time-dependent issue and volume system), and this creates opportunities to forge and design web interfaces that match those collections and that make browing a first-rate activity (Pomerantz & Marchionini, 2007).
 For example, articles can be assigned to multiple exhibitions and collections based on their main and secondary topics.
 By changing to this practice, journals could increase search engine discoverability and foster browsing and perusal.
 Browsing and perusal have long been just as important aspects of information retrieval as query-based search has been (Bush, 1945; Lesk, 2012).

-In short, journal websites could function as true digital libraries instead of mimicking the format and practices of hard copy journal issues and publishing.
+In short, journal websites could function as digital libraries instead of mimicking the format and practices of hard copy journal issues and publishing.
 Just as librarians assign multiple subject headings, and thereby provide multiple access points, to works, journal articles could be placed in multiple exhibits and collections, thereby increasing the number of access points and discovery of them.
-This becomes a matter of web interface design, information architecture, and curation rather than simple article bundling based on a first-in, first-out table of contents print-based model.
+This becomes a matter of web interface design, information architecture, and curation (Pomerantz & Marchionini, 2007) rather than simple article bundling based on a first-in, first-out table of contents print-based model.
 Even for journals that need to print hard copy, it is still possible for them to give primacy to a digital workflow rather than a print workflow.
 More pointedly, their websites could function as digital libraries, as described above, even if they continue to print journal issues in the traditional way.

 We might conclude that many journals, as products of the print era or as adopters of print workflows, as most continue to exist today, are themselves obsolete.
 The future of scientific publishing could be based on creating and curating digital libraries of scientific and other scholarly output.
-Other improvements can be made, too.
+Other improvements can be made, too, in the spirit of reflecting on our practices.
 Articles themselves can be re-evaluated (Somers, 2018).
-Many journals to this day publish tables in articles as PDF, JPG, or PNG files, which makes them largely inaccessible to data extraction and introduces possible sources of error in meta-analyses which need tabular data from multiple sources to synthesize statistical calculations.
-Journals could develop better relationships with preprint archives and establish a chain of providence that links preprints to their peer-reviewed outputs.
-Those pre-prints could even become part of the digital library’s collection.
+Many journals to this day publish tables in articles not as machine-readable HTML tables but as PDF, JPG, or PNG files, which makes them largely inaccessible to data extraction and introduces possible sources of error in meta-analyses which need tabular data from multiple sources to synthesize statistical calculations.
+Although services like Unpaywall help discover open access versions of articles, journals, as digital libraries, could develop better relationships with preprint archives and establish a chain of providence that links preprints to their peer-reviewed outputs.
 Other outputs could be more obviously connected to journal articles, such as data journals and computational notebooks (Perkel, 2018).
+Those outputs could become part of the digital library’s collection and therefore part of the bibliographic record.
 For example, this paper was written in Markdown and synced to a repository on my GitHub account, which could be a legitimate part of a modern, digital scholarly workflow (Rougier et al., 2017; Takagi, 2022).
-Acceptance rates could become a thing of the past since digital space, theoretically, is unlimited, as the journal eLife is exploring (Else, 2022).
+Acceptance rates, as a function of scarcity, could become a thing of the past since digital space, theoretically, is unlimited, as the journal eLife is exploring (Else, 2022).

 Conclusion